Rodman & Renshaw lifts Enzo Biochem Inc. [ENZ] price estimate. Who else is bullish?

-Enzo Biochem Inc. [NYSE: ENZ] stock went on an upward path that rose over 22.12% on Thursday, amounting to a one-week price increase of more than 21.00%.
-Over the last 12 months, ENZ stock dropped by -26.80%.
+Enzo Biochem Inc. [NYSE: ENZ] plunged by -$0.22 during the normal trading session on Wednesday and reaching a high of $3.60 during the day while it closed the day at $3.00.
+Enzo Biochem Inc. stock has also gained 38.25% of its value over the past 7 days.
+However, ENZ stock has inclined by 19.05% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -7.41% and gained 14.07% year-on date.

-The market cap for the stock reached $121.98 million, with 46.03 million shares outstanding and 43.89 million shares in the current float.
-Compared to the average trading volume of 933.15K shares, ENZ stock reached a trading volume of 7672508 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ENZ stock reached $142.67 million, with 47.56 million shares outstanding and 43.89 million shares in the current float.
+Compared to the average trading volume of 1.11M shares, ENZ reached a trading volume of 1917361 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Enzo Biochem Inc. [ENZ]:

 Rodman & Renshaw have made an estimate for Enzo Biochem Inc. shares, keeping their opinion on the stock as Mkt Outperform, with their previous recommendation back on October 18, 2011.
 While these analysts kept the previous recommendation, Rodman & Renshaw raised their target price to Mkt Outperform.
 The new note on the price target was released on September 23, 2009, representing the official price target for Enzo Biochem Inc. stock.
 Previously, the target price had yet another raise to $19, while Lazard Capital analysts kept a Buy rating on ENZ stock.